Enhancing Trust in Autonomous Agents: An Architecture for Accountability and Explainability through Blockchain and Large Language Models: Experimental Results and Discussion

-\section{Experimental results and discussion}
+\section{Experimental Results and Discussion}

-This section summarizes the experiments' results involving both the black box-like engine and the explainability component when using our solution in the previously depicted assessment scenarios.
+This section summarizes the results of the experiments involving both the black box-like engine and explainability component when using our solution in the previously depicted assessment scenarios.

-\subsection{Message loss rates}
+\subsection{Message Loss Rates}

-Figure \ref{fig:msgs_loss_rates} shows the percentage of lost messages in the Rosbag file for experiments detailed in Section \ref{sec:evaluation}, capturing the topics outlined in Table \ref{table:ROS2Topics}, attending to their publication rates and to the approaches selected to store integrity proofs in blockchain.
+Figure \ref{fig:msgs_loss_rates} shows the percentage of lost messages in the Rosbag file for the experiments detailed in Section \ref{sec:evaluation}, capturing the topics outlined in Table \ref{table:ROS2Topics}, attending to their publication rates, and to the approaches selected to store integrity proofs in the blockchain.
 The results across the three scenarios demonstrate a consistent trend, showing uniform message loss patterns in the creation of immutable Rosbag files.

-Choosing to store a single message hash for every 100 messages results in a loss of less than 5\% compared to avoiding anti-tampering measures in the Rosbag recording process, even for topics with rates exceeding 300 Hz.
-This approach stands out as the most efficient option for integrating anti-tampering techniques into our accountability solution.
+Choosing to store a single message hash for every 100 messages results in a loss of less than 5\% compared with avoiding anti-tampering measures in the Rosbag recording process, even for topics with rates exceeding 300 Hz.
+This approach is the most efficient option for integrating anti-tampering techniques into our accountability solution.

-Alternative strategies, such as saving one proof every 50 messages or adjusting proof intervals based on topic rates, achieve losses below 10\% for each topic.
-This is particularly noteworthy, ensuring the integrity of messages based on their significance in a given scenario or task.
+Alternative strategies, such as saving one proof every 50 messages or adjusting proof intervals based on topic rates, achieve losses of less than 10\% for each topic.
+This is particularly noteworthy, as it ensures the integrity of messages based on their significance in a given scenario or task.

-Introducing an integrity proof every 25 messages leads to an overall reduction in message recording, especially evident when topic rates surpass 100 Hz.
-Storing one hash every 10 messages could lead to losses exceeding 30\% for topics with rates higher or around 100 Hz.
+Introducing an integrity proof every 25 messages leads to an overall reduction in message recording, particularly when topic rates surpass 100 Hz.
+Storing one hash every 10 messages could lead to losses exceeding 30\% for topics with rates higher than or around 100 Hz.
 Beyond the consistent linear trend of message loss with high topic rates, a slight deviation is observed in this approach when topics fall below 50 Hz.
 This variation signifies the influence on message recording when computing hash functions for messages nearing 1 MB in size, as observed in messages from the /camera/image\_raw topic, given that the computational complexity of common hash functions, such as SHA-256, increases with input size.

-\subsection{System benchmarking}
+\subsection{System Benchmarking}